naveyonac/expense-tracker/README.md

 ## Functionality
 The user can click on the revenue or expense tab on the homepage to view a list of all current revenue and expense entries.
 The user can click on the add revenue or expense tab to add a new entry.
 The user can click on an individual entry to edit or delete it.

 ## Getting Started
+To use the app, visit the public site hosted on Heroku:Pearls of Wisdom

+To set up the app locally:

+Fork and clone the project repository
+Install all dependencies
 ## Issues/Future Improvement
 ## Contribute